ArdentAI1/DE-Bench/docs/ecs-integration-guide.md

 1. **Deployment Failures**: Automatic cleanup of ECS resources on setup failure
 2. **Partial Setup**: Cleanup of partially initialized resources in `_test_teardown`
-3. **Validation**: Prevents using both Kubernetes and ECS modes simultaneously
+3. **Validation**: Validates provider value is one of "astro", "aks", or "ecs"
 4. **Missing Configuration**: Clear error messages for missing environment variables

 ## Testing the Integration